-The Holy Trinity school rich in basketball history and numerous National titles has made a huge step in the continuing development of the already outstanding programme.
-Over a number of years basketball has had a huge impact on the school, its pupils and the effect it has in the community.
+The Holy Trinity School, rich in basketball history and numerous National titles, has made a huge step in the continuing development of the already outstanding programme.
+Over a number of years basketball has had a huge impact on the school, its students and the effect it has in the community.

 With the programme developing each year it was essential to build in terms of contact time with the pupils and the quality of the programme.
-The school is delighted to announce the recent appointment of Ex-professional and National senior coach Daniel Hildreth to play an integral part of the process moving forward.
+The school is delighted to announce the recent appointment of ex-professional and National League coach Daniel Hildreth to play an integral part of the process moving forward.

-Hildreth played many years as a professional in the Uk’s top flight league alongside playing and coaching Senior National league division one where he one many awards.
-Having represented England universities, played in a BBL all-star game and won many National titles as a player, Daniel has recently won his 2nd National Junior Championship as a coach.
-Currently Head coach of the Sussex Storm basketball Club, Daniel leads the u16 premier team alongside mentoring the other coaches within the club.
+Hildreth played many years as a professional in the UK’s top flight league alongside playing and coaching Senior National League Division One where he won many awards.
+Having represented England Universities, played in a BBL All-Star game and won many National titles as a player, Daniel has recently won his 2nd Junior National Championship as a coach.
+Currently National League Head Coach of Sussex Storm Basketball Club, Daniel leads the U16 Premier team alongside mentoring the other coaches within the club.

-Hildreth has already been working with some of the pupils as the school programme now really gets underway!
+Hildreth has already been working with some of the students as the school programme now really gets underway!